 She reached to remove my hand and slowly lowered herself to the bed.
 I moved my legs outside of hers as I lowered on top of her, now lying on her.
 I reached my hand around to her clit, it locked between her pussy and the bed and my middle finger running up and down her lips.

 My stomach was on her lower back as the more intimate pounding continued, at a leisurely pace.
-Our bodies moving in sync with one another as I washed my dick inside of her in a slow rhythm.
+Our bodies moving in sync with one another as I washed myself inside her in a slow rhythm.
 Very slowly I upped the pace.
-I heard my wife’s grunts, she being unable to articulate her thoughts, perhaps thinking, as I did, that the universe was that tiny spot where I was inside her.
+I heard my wife’s grunts, unable to articulate her thoughts, perhaps thinking, as I did, that the universe was that tiny spot where I was inside her.

 Her ass began to increase its thrusting up to me and I increased the pace too till it was manic.
 Pure, sensual mating.
 I could hear her gasps.
 “Ug.
 Ug.
 Ug.”
 In time with my pushes and in time with my own gasps.
 She began to shake insofar as she could with my weight atop her.
 “Oh God, Oh God.”
 That triggered me and again in sync I began to shoot into her, three or four strings.